VoiceBlender

 SIP_AUTO_RINGINGfalseBehavior change vs prior releases: previously the server always sent 180 Ringing after 100 Trying.
 The new default sends only 100 Trying; the API caller drives ringing explicitly via POST /v1/legs/{id}/ring, /early-media, or /answer.
 Set to true to restore the legacy auto-180 behavior.

-SIP_USE_SOURCE_SOCKETfalseWhen true, route SIP responses and in-dialog requests (BYE, re-INVITE, INFO, NOTIFY, REFER) back to the request's source UDP socket instead of the peer's Contact URI / Via sent-by.
+SIP_USE_SOURCE_SOCKETfalseWhen true, route SIP responses and in-dialog requests (BYE, re-INVITE, UPDATE, INFO, NOTIFY, REFER) back to the request's source UDP socket instead of the peer's Contact URI / Via sent-by.
 Enable when peers advertise unroutable addresses (e.g. private IPs in Contact from behind NAT, or Via sent-by hosts that don't resolve).
 Equivalent to sipgo's DialogUA.RewriteContact plus per-response SetDestination(req.Source()).

 SPEECH_DETECTION_ENABLEDfalseEmit speaking.started / speaking.stopped events for every connected leg by default.
 Per-call speech_detection on POST /v1/legs or POST /v1/legs/{id}/answer overrides this.